drashland/services/cli/README.md

 }

 /**
- * commands
+ * subcommands
- *     The commands this CLI has where the key is the command and the value is
+ *     The subcommands this CLI has where the key is the subcommand and the
- *     the command's description.
+ *     value is the subcommand's description.
  *
  * description
  *     The description of this CLI.
  *
  * example_usage
- *     An array of examples that show how to use the command.
-See IExample for
+ *     An array of examples that show how to use the subcommand.
+See IExample
- *     more information on how to structure examples.
+ *     for more information on how to structure examples.
  *
  * options
  *     A key-value pair object showing what options are available for what
- *     commands.
-The key is the command and the value is a key-value pair object
+ *     subcommands.
+The key is the subcommand and the value is a key-value pair
- *     where the key is the option and the value is the description of the
+ *     object where the key is the option and the value is the description of
- *     option.
+ *     the option.
  *
  * usage
- *     An array of strings showing how to use the command.
+ *     An array of strings showing how to use the subcommand.
  *
  * @example
  *   {
  *       description: `MyCli v1.2.3 - My cool CLI.`,
  *       usage: [
- *         "my-cli [command]",
+ *         "my-cli [subcommand]",
  *       ],
- *       commands: {
+ *       subcommands: {
  *         "do-something": "Do something.",
  *         "help, --help": "Display the help menu.",
  *         "version, --version": "Display the version.",